Point of Reference

 He was a witty, quick-tempered man driven to action by a set of convictions he was unwilling to examine or question – until his encounter with Jesus.
 (Acts 9) As a result of that confrontation, Saul was a broken man, now capable of being mended.
 The Psalmist declaring that the sacrifice God expects and accepts is that of a broken spirit and a contrite heart. ( Psalm 51:17) Isaiah assuring us that one of God’s purposes then is to revive the hearts and spirits of the truly contrite.
 (Is.
 57:15) But what does it mean to be broken-hearted, contrite and poor in spirit? ( Matthew 5:13) Humbled at the realization of our shortcomings, remorseful for sin, feeling deep sorrow for hurt inflicted by deed or neglect; a startling realization that what was thought to be right and what was used as a basis for life’s decisions was wrong and unworthy of the effort invested in it up to this point.
 A complete surrender to another way shown to be superior to our own with the understanding that the mistakes of our past can’t be made up for yet won’t be held against us as a result of the actions taken on our behalf by someone else.
 From the ashes of Saul’s former life rose the new man, Paul, who declared, “I have been crucified with Christ and I no longer live, but Christ lives in me.”
 Galatians 2:20; as “…whatever (formerly) was to my profit I now consider loss for the sake of Christ.”
 Philippians 3:7

 We all have personality traits – strengths and weaknesses that are inherent to our genetic makeup predisposing us to respond in certain ways.
 But they can be recognized as such and tempered, modified and controlled; both the positive and negative aspects of our personalities submitted to the Lord’s will.
 Paul held high standards, laboring long and hard; expecting the same from those around him.
-This created tension and contention between him and some of his closest companions. ( Acts 15:36-39) He did however learn patience, developing the ability to look for – and find – the best in others as evidenced by his reconciliation with John Mark and their mutual love and respect for each other expressed in 2 Timothy 4:11 and Colossians 4:10.
-Paul could still be somewhat obstinate and confrontational ( Galatians 2:11-14), unimpressed by other’s “rank” and credentials seemingly to the point of disrespect ( Galatians 2:6,9); but sometimes those traits need exercising – very carefully and selectively .
+This created tension and contention between him and some of his closest companions. ( Acts 15:36-39) He did however learn patience, developing the ability to look for – and find – the best in others as evidenced by his reconciliation with John Mark and their mutual love and respect for each other.
+(See 2 Timothy 4:11 & Colossians 4:10) Paul could still be somewhat obstinate and confrontational ( Galatians 2:11-14), unimpressed by other’s “rank” and credentials seemingly to the point of disrespect ( Galatians 2:6 & 9); but sometimes those traits need exercising – very carefully and selectively .
 At times he was still impatient and short-tempered, sounding almost violent; especially by today’s standards of tolerant acceptance and political correctness.
-(See Galatians 5:12 & Philippians 3:2) And yet, in less contentious moments he expressed a profound concern and willingness to serve and sacrifice in response to his great love for people. ( Romans 9:2,3) Resulting from his realization that they were as he once was, “…zealous for God, but their zeal is not based on knowledge.”
+(See Galatians 5:12 & Philippians 3:2) And yet, in less contentious moments he expressed a profound concern and willingness to serve and sacrifice because of his great love for people. ( Romans 9:2,3) Which was a result of his realization that they were as he once was, “…zealous for God, but their zeal is not based on knowledge.”
 Romans 10:12 These adjustments to his natural inclinations allowed him to become more accommodating, more understanding; motivated by love to do all he could to share Christ with others.
 Prompting him to exclaim, “I have become all things to all men so that by all possible means I might save some.”
-1 Corinthians 9:22 (See also 2 Corinthians 11:23-28)
+1 Corinthians 9:22

 In his broken state Paul exclaimed, “I do not understand what I do.
 For what I want to do I do not do, but what I hate I do… (As a result of) my sinful nature… I have the desire to do what is good, but I cannot carry it out.
 For what I do is not the good I want to do; no, the evil I do not want to do – this I keep on doing… So I find this law at work, when I want to do good, evil is right there with me.
 For in my inner being I delight in God’s law; but I see another law at work in the members of my body, waging war against the law of my mind… What a wretched man I am!”
 Romans 7:15-18,19-21,22-24